-- Completion of (or current enrollment in) the following: - AT 22000 (Medical Terminology) - AT 28000 (Introduction to Athletic Training Lab) - AT 28500 (Introduction to Athletic Training) - BSC 22700 (Anatomy and Physiology I) - Observation hours - Athletic training program candidates are required to have 50 documented observation hours with an athletic trainer.
-Students are also encouraged to shadow/observe other health care professionals to gain a better understanding of the professions, the responsibilities of various health care employees, and the relationship between health care professionals - Students will need to download all application documents and submit them directly to the Program Director. - Hard copies can be delivered to 209 S. Kingshighway, St. Charles, MO (Attn: Tom Godar). - Electronic documents can be submitted directly to the Program Director at tgodar@lindenwood.edu. - All forms required as part of the application process are available with instructions through the Athletic Training Program website under 'Resources for Prospective Students.' - Students are recommended to submit all parts of the applications by March 31st.
+Completion of (or current enrollment in) the following:

+- o Students will need to download all application documents and submit them directly to the program director. - Hard copies can be delivered to 209 S. Kingshighway, St. Charles, MO (Attn: Tom Godar). - Electronic documents can be submitted directly to the program director at tgodar@lindenwood.edu. - All forms required as part of the application process are available with instructions through the athletic training program website under 'Resources for Prospective Students.' - Students are recommended to submit all parts of the applications by March 31st.
 This is the application deadline for students currently enrolled at Lindenwood University.
-Applications are accepted after the deadline, but due to enrollment limitations, they are not guaranteed to be included in the reviewing process. - Students meeting the application criteria will be contacted to schedule an interview with the athletic training faculty/staff. - Acceptance and non-acceptance letters will be mailed out to each applicant after completing the interview and submitting all final transcripts.
+Applications are accepted after the deadline, but due to enrollment limitations, they are not guaranteed to be included in the reviewing process. - O Students meeting the application criteria will be contacted to schedule an interview with the athletic training faculty/staff. - Acceptance and non-acceptance letters will be mailed out to each applicant after completing the interview and submitting all final transcripts.